92green/enty/packages/enty-docs/src/content/tutorial/entity-flow.md

 3. **Normalize**
 The successful response is passed into schema.normalize, which will in turn call schema.normalize recursively on its children as defined.
 Entities found are collected under their schema type and the result of their idAttribute function.
-These entities are passed through their constructor function and if that entity already exists in state, the existing and new entities are passed through the definitions merge function.
+These entities are passed through their shape function and if that entity already exists in state, the existing and new entities are passed through the definitions merge function.